-- (1) A person is a diagnosed person if the person at any time before, on or after the commencement of this Order, has received a positive result from a COVID-19 PCR test. - (2) A person ceases to be a diagnosed person when they have completed selfisolation in accordance with this Part 2 or a Revoked Quarantine, Isolation and Testing Order.
+- (1) A person is a diagnosed person if the person at any time before, on or after the commencement of this Order, has received a positive result from a COVID-19 PCR test and is not a recent confirmed case. - (2) A person ceases to be a diagnosed person when they have completed selfisolation in accordance with this Part 2 or a Revoked Quarantine, Isolation and Testing Order.